MultiverseLearningProducts/swe/src/mod2/wk1/day1.md

 #### Try this exam question

-The XYZ company offers a mid-week discount of 10% on Wednesdays.
+The "Blown Away" hair salon offers discounts of 20% on Wednesdays and Thursdays.
 You need to write a JavaScript function that meets the following requirements:

 Accepts the day of the week as a string